 Two-way communication between us, as a travel management company (TMC), and our customer's travel managers became more vital than ever.
 We aligned our focus quickly based on customers' feedback and requests.
 And we communicated with customers in as many channels as possible to manage and share the ever-running stream of new information.

-Internally, we prepped our account managers with daily standups and an internal messaging feed.
+Internally, we prepped our account managers with daily stand-ups and an internal messaging feed.
 While externally, we released daily travel manager alerts and continuously updated our Help Center and other sites.
-The continuous communication doesn’t end here.
+The continuous communication doesn't end here.
 Things are still changing as the world enters a new phase of travel, and communication will continue to be key moving forward.

-Preparing business travellers for the new normal
+Preparing business travelers for the new normal

 - Keep your contact details updated- Whether new or long-standing, your employees' contact details can get outdated quickly.
 Ask your employees to update their contact information as well as their emergency contacts

 Whether you have travelers on the road right now or are considering when to relaunch, it's the perfect time to take what you've learned throughout the COVID-19 crisis and refresh your business travel program.
 As travel professionals, we strongly believe in the value of face-to-face meetings, but the facts speak louder.
 Define how you will set your travel goals and measure ROI to demonstrate what you can achieve with your travel program.